Ultimate Guide to Embedded Systems Security

 Embedded software vulnerabilities

-Like computers, many embedded systems have security vulnerabilities, which include software errors that can provide a way for an attacker to gain access to the system.
-Typically, there is a time lag between the discovery of a specific vulnerability (a CVE) and the availability of a patch to remediate it.
-Even more time will pass until a system owner will apply the patch with a software update.
-Meanwhile, any systems running the vulnerable software may be at risk.
-System hardening and use of additional layers of security – such as a managed security service, firewall or intrusion prevention system (IPS) – reduce the risk of the vulnerability being exploited.
+Like computers, many embedded systems have security vulnerabilities that can provide a way for a threat actor to gain access to the system.
+Typically, there is a time lag between the discovery of a specific vulnerability — such as a CVE, misconfiguration, or weak or missing encryption — and the availability and application of a patch or other remediation.
+Meanwhile, vulnerable systems are at risk.
+System hardening and the use of additional layers of security — such as a managed security service, firewall or intrusion detection and prevention system (IDPS) — reduce the risk that a threat actor will successfully exploit the vulnerability.

-The six most common types of embedded system vulnerabilities are:
+The five most common types of software vulnerabilities in embedded systems are as follows:

-Buffer overflow attacks occur when an attacker writes data or code to a memory buffer, overruns the buffer’s limits and starts overwriting adjacent memory addresses.
-If the application uses the new data or new executable code, the attacker may be able to take control of the system or cause it to crash.
+Buffer overflow attacks occur when a threat actor writes data or code to a memory buffer, overruns the buffer’s limits and starts overwriting adjacent memory addresses.
+If the application uses the new data or new executable code, the threat actor may be able to take control of the system or cause it to crash.

 Improper input validation